csm10495/purpleair/README.md

 # APIs

-Currently The following APIs are implemented:
+Currently the following APIs are implemented:

 - Check an API Key
   - `check_key()`